There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 Where to stay and where to eat in Siem Reap

-As one of the top places to visit in Cambodia, Siem Reap is geared to accommodate travelers on any budget.
-The choice of accommodation should only be based on location.
+Siem Reap has a variety of good accommodation options for any taste and any budget.
+Make sure to base your choice of accommodation on the location.
 Most people opt to stay in the centre, not far from the mayhem of Pub Street.

 These are some of the best places to stay in Siem Reap: